pain64/true-sql/samples/spring-gradle/README.md

 create database truesqldb;
 create user sa with password '1234';
 grant all privileges on database truesqldb to sa;
+\c truesqldb
+GRANT CREATE ON SCHEMA public TO sa;
 ```

 schema and test data: